This chapter addresses requirements for NTDOs.

-Agencies that issue Treasury checks will no longer submit their check issues files using the current Treasury Check Information System (TCIS) format once they are reporting through PIR.
-NTDOs that issue checks and report them monthly on the check issues file to TCIS will move to daily reporting of checks to PIR using the PIR SRF.
+NTDO federal entities that disburse electronic payments through Federal Reserve Banks (FRBs) must access PIR to view all payment related debit vouchers and credit vouchers.
+See the PIR website for enrollment procedures for accessing PIR.
+Federal entities that issue Treasury checks will report through PIR daily using the PIR Standard Reporting Format (SRF).
 PIR files containing check payments will be consumed by both PIR and TCIS.
+Only those NTDO federal entities with a waiver from Fiscal Service will be allowed to continue to send its monthly check issue files to PIR via the Treasury Check Information System (TCIS) format.
 The requirements and rules for check issue reporting as outlined in the PIR SRF replace the requirements in TFM Volume I, Part 4, Chapter 6000, section 6025.
 For information on submitting claims for nonreceipt of checks drawn on the U.S. Treasury, see TFM Volume I, Part 4, Chapter 7000.

-Agencies use the PIR SRF to submit one or more files, each containing one or more batches.
+Federal entities use the PIR SRF to submit one or more files, each containing one or more batches.
 A batch is described below, based on the method of payment.

 Note: Only the Department of Defense may receive a waiver from the timely reporting of payment transactions when ships or active service units are operating under “brown-out” or “silent-running” conditions, where non-mission-critical transmissions are prohibited.

 In accordance with 31 U.S.C. § 3321(b), this section prescribes procedures and policies by which Fiscal Service delegates to officers and employees of other federal entities the authority to disburse public money.
 It is consistent with Fiscal Service’s continuing oversight over federal entities that are delegated disbursing authority.